Why GTM Strategy Fails and What the Best Leaders Do Differently

 How top performers are closing the gap

-Here’s the good news: some organizations are breaking through.
+Here’s the good news: Some organizations are breaking through.

-With purpose-built platforms like Highspot, they embed enablement into daily workflows, use AI to deliver timely coaching, and define success by real business impact, not activity metrics.
-They help sellers sharpen skills before high-stakes moments with practice capabilities like AI Role Play.
-They equip every team with the guidance, insight, and structure they need to execute with consistency.
+What’s more, they help sellers sharpen skills before high-stakes moments with practice capabilities like AI Role Play and equip every go-to-market team with the guidance, insight, and structure they need to execute with consistency.

 The difference isn’t the tools.
 It’s leadership.